stormpath/stormpath-spa-dev-server/README.md

 1. Make sure you have [Node.js](https://nodejs.org/) installed
 2. Install the server

   ```bash
   $ npm install -g stormpath-spa-dev-server
   ```

 3. [Download a key file](https://support.stormpath.com/hc/en-us/articles/203697276-Where-do-I-find-my-API-key-) from the Stormpath Console
-4. Open it using the API Key ID and API Key Secret, run these commands:
+4. Open it and grab the API Key ID and API Key Secret, then run these commands to configure the server with your credentials:

   ```bash
   $ export STORMPATH_CLIENT_APIKEY_ID=<YOUR-ID-HERE>